-When I speak with couples who are separating, more often than not, money is cited as the heart of their marital problems.
+When speaking with couples who are separating, more often than not, money is cited as the heart of their marital problems.

 After the holidays, families are often under a lot of financial pressure and it all adds up.

 It should come as no surprise then that a recent survey found that the majority of Australian households admit they don’t have a budget.
-I’m afraid this type of ad hoc approach to family finances could be creating unnecessary pressures on relationships.
+However, this type of ad hoc approach to family finances could be creating unnecessary pressures on relationships.

 The research, conducted by Slater and Gordon, also revealed that just over one quarter of respondents shared bank accounts with their partner, or revealed their financial situation before they committed to a marriage or de facto relationship.